simoncblyth/opticks/notes/issues/analytic_material.rst

   no point in long run of doing this either, the correct solution is to add the missing info to the GDML.

+  * recall that did pycollada with chroma and very early g4daeview.py long ago

 * need to find an appropriate point to ensure the GLTF and G4DAE trees are aligned, and then bring over the information missing ?